JoKrajeski/Scratchpad/README.md

 # Scratchpad
-this is my place to play around with
+This is my place to play around with